Mathematics BSc (Hons)

 QS Stars University Ratings

-You will have the option to access one-to-one assistance from sigma4, the University’s internationally renowned Centre for Excellence in Mathematics and Statistics Support.
+• You will have the option to access one-to-one assistance from sigma4, the university’s Mathematics and Statistics Support.

 What you'll study

-Advanced mathematical concepts; abstract reasoning; critical thinking; learning to learn new ideas; collaboration and teamwork.
+Advanced mathematical concepts; abstract reasoning; critical thinking; learning new ideas; collaboration and teamwork.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.